 In advertising, there are eight common approaches used to reach customers, and when choosing one of these approaches, advertisers will begin by researching their market.

-And while content marketing uses the same approaches, it can focus on specific segments of a large and broad market through various different tactics to delivers content that appeals to the individual buyer more closely.
+And while a saas content marketer will use similar approaches, they can focus on specific segments of a large and broad market through various different tactics to delivers content that appeals to the individual buyer more closely.

 At first, content marketing can seem like a jungle with many trails and multiple directions.
 Which trail should you follow?
 Which creative direction should you take?
 It can be difficult to determine a strategy when there are so many options.